 - All Marine (Basic/Advanced) First Aid Courses and

-- All Marine Emergency Duty (MED) training, both STCW & domestic, including Small Domestic Vessel Basic Safety (including MED A3) and SVOP.
+- All Marine Emergency Duty (MED) or new SDVBS training, both STCW & domestic, including Small Domestic Vessel Basic Safety (including MED A3 and SDVBS) and SVOP.

 It should be understood that canditates wishing to obtain a Certificate of Competency and a Certificate of Proficiency will continue to make CDN application at one of TC offices.